swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 If you haven't already, start by downloading the project.
 The only files you really need are `license_dialog.gd` (the script file) and `license_dialog.tscn` (the scene file for the `LicenseDialog` node) from the addons folder.
-Despite this addon and sample project being public domain software, you may need to retain attribution and licensing notices in some jurisdictions, so you may want to download the `COPYRIGHT.txt` file as well.
+Despite this addon and sample project being public domain software, you may need to retain attribution and licensing notices in some jurisdictions, so I strongly recommend including the `COPYRIGHT.txt` file as well, especially if you intend for your project to be open-source.

 Drop the files into your Redot Engine project folder.
 Although you can place them in any folder you wish, I recommend placing them in the same folder to